stupakzm/Backgammon/README.md

 The primary aim of this project is to offer a versatile Nardi gaming experience that can be enjoyed anytime and anywhere.

 #Features
-- The game offers three possible modes (the functioning of which can be viewed in the game itself, it is implemented using Coroutine and has a short description):
+- The game offers possibility to play against botand three modes for play on one device (the functioning of which can be viewed in the game itself, it is implemented using Coroutine and has a short description):
   1. **FreeAspect:** This mode is designed for players who trust each other completely.
 In this mode, all positions are open, and you can use either your own dice or generate them within the game.

   2. **Fixed 6:** Similar to the Trust Mode, but limited to moves of up to 6 positions forward.